Ukraine survives another crisis with Donald Trump

 IT MIGHT have been one of Ukraine’s darkest hours.
 Its front lines are buckling; its home front is seething over a corruption scandal; and its American ally has issued an ultimatum to agree to a Russia-friendly peace deal.

 Now dawn may be coming.
 Instead of the abandonment of Ukraine, Marco Rubio, the American national-security adviser and secretary of state, announced a reconciliation of sorts.
 He emerged part-way through emergency talks with Ukrainian and European officials in Geneva to announce unexpected progress in the Trump administration’s effort to end nearly four years of war in Ukraine.
-“Today was a very meaningful, arguably the best, meeting we’ve had throughout this entire process,” declared Mr Rubio.
+“This was a very, very meaningful, I would say probably best meeting and day we’ve had so far in this entire process,” declared Mr Rubio.
 Andriy Yermak, Mr Zelensky’s chief aide, concurred that “we are moving forward to the just and lasting peace.”

 As talks were set to continue in the coming days—Mr Rubio said it was a “work in progress”—any agreement in Geneva will need to be approved by both Mr Zelensky and Mr Trump, perhaps at a meeting in Washington.
 But the Thanksgiving deadline for an agreement, and the threat of Ukraine losing access to American intelligence and vital weapons, have been dispelled, at least for now.

-Note: Update (November 24th): This story has been updated to reflect the State Department’s denial of the senators’ account of their phone conversation.